fernnetwork/fern-parity-bridge-scripts/README.md

 ```

 ### Withdrawing tokens from Foreign Network back to the Foreign Network
-1. If you want to see the events and results in action, mmake sure to start the `Bridge Monitor`.
+1. If you want to see the events and results in action, make sure to start the `Bridge Monitor`.
 2. Follow the steps in the above section to transfer 0.001 eth into the foreign network.
-Verify that you have at least 0.001 eth in the foreign network using `Bridge Monitor`.
+Verify that you have at least 0.001 eth worth of tokens (1000000000000000) in the foreign network using `Bridge Monitor`.
 3. Run the `npm run withdraw` task to trigger the withdraw.
-By default, it attempts to withdraw 0.001 eth.
+By default, it attempts to withdraw 1000000000000000 tokens.
 4. Check the `Bridge Monitor` for results.
 If you see something like below, the tokens is successfully withdrawn and transferred back to the address in the home network.
 ```
 [BALANCE] 0x06ecd9d5f588a57d6e696253f95265bd61bee378 now has 2000000000000000 tokens in foreign network.